 --sdc-urlURL to Data Collector where generated pipeline should be uploaded.
 Default value is

 --sdc-stagelibName of stage library that should be used for all Hadoop stages.
 Primarily used to specify Hadoop distribution and version.
 Example value is

 streamsets-datacollector-cdh_5_12-libfor CDH 5.12 or

 --sdc-usernameUsername for the Data Collector.
 Default value is

 --sdc-passwordPassword for the Data Collector.
 Default value is

 --sdc-hiveHiveServer2 URL to use when importing into Hive.
 Default value is

 Since Sqoop has been around for longer than StreamSets, in some cases Sqoop functionality varies enough from SDC that we recommend you reach out and ask us for best practices, specifically:

 - Most Sqoop connectors are JDBC based, as are the connectors in SDC.
 There are however few exceptions where Sqoop may have so called “direct” connectors.
 The most common ones include Oracle and Teradata and they are highly optimised.
 At this time SDC does not offer the same connectivity performance as Sqoop for this type of connectivity.
 In the situation where direct connectivity is important, using Sqoop is the preferred method.

 In summary, for anyone loading data to Hadoop using StreamSets, you no longer need to use a separate tool for bulk data transfer if you don’t want to.
-Not only does StreamSets give you the same great functionality, but it also enables drift detection and integration with StreamSets Dataflow Performance Manager so it’s possible to run complex pipelines at scale with operational oversight and confidence.
-Check out the video and tell us what you think.
+Not only does StreamSets give you the same great functionality, but it also enables drift detection and integration with StreamSets Control Hub so it’s possible to run complex pipelines at scale with operational oversight and confidence.